 This quote attributed to the future ruler of the United Kingdom was published as part of Yakir Warszawski’s article in the Yiddish newspaper “Di Presse” on April 23rd, 1948, in Buenos Aires, Argentina.
 Although the author passed away in 1942, his article was published as an allusion to an event that was to take place in three weeks: the declaration of the State of Israel on May 14th, 1948.

-Thirty-one years before his coronation, young Prince George joined his brother, Prince Albert (Eddy), who was serving as junior officer aboard Her Majesty’s ship “Bacchante.”
-All of them toured the world together.
-In March 1882 the royal brothers reached Egypt and from there they made their way to the Land of Israel.
-During the cruise, the Prince himself became a junior naval officer and kept a private diary since joining the tour in 1878.
+Thirty-one years before his coronation, young Prince George joined his elder brother, Prince Albert Victor (Eddy), who was serving as junior officer aboard HMS Bacchante.”
+Together, they toured much of the globe.
+In March 1882 the royal siblings reached Egypt and from there they made their way to what was then Ottoman Palestine.
+During the voyage, Prince George also became a junior naval officer.
+He began keeping a private diary in 1878, recording his time on the tour.

 Prince George documented this emotional event in his personal diary as well.
 His diaries received special attention in the book “King George the Fifth – his Life and Reign”, a biography written by Harold Nicholson published in 1953.
-However, other than the visit to Israel, Nicholson’s book contains no reference to the Passover Night spent at the home of the Chief Rabbi.
+However, other than the visit to the Land of Israel, Nicholson’s book contains no reference to the Passover Night spent at the home of the Chief Rabbi.
 In fact Nicholson notes in his work: